ilozano2/spring-cloud-gateway-active-health-check/README.md

 ## Eureka integration (+complex, dynamic)

-Having a static configuration is not so flexible, and Eureka as service discovery server removes that drawback.
+Having a static configuration is not so flexible, and Eureka as a service discovery server removes that drawback.

 The counterpart is that you require a new component in your architecture increasing maintenance.
 This could be not an option for some clients.